bdastur/notes/aws/aws_databases_readme.md

   as are it's automated backups, read replicas and snapshots.

 ### High availability (Multi-AZ)
-* Provides HA and failover suppport for DB instances usin Multi-AZ deployments.
+* Provides HA and failover suppport for DB instances using Multi-AZ deployments.
 * RDS automatically provisions and maintains a synchronous standby replica in a different AZ.
 * The primary DB instance is synchronously replicated across AZs to a standby